Timothy Woods

 close up image of a kettle grill smoking

 You’ll be pleased to know that both Rec Tec and Traeger are pros when it comes to temperature control.
-Both brands have the concept down, with excellent features that make your cooking as easy as it can be.
+Both brands have the concept down, with excellent features that make your cooking as easy as possible.

 Traeger grills incorporate a digital screen on each of their units where you can easily control and monitor the temperature.

-The interface is easy to use and can be viewed even when the lighting outside isn’t too great.
+The interface is easy to use and can be viewed even when outside lighting isn’t too great.

 A handful of their units, such as the Traeger Pro 575 and the Traeger Firewood 885, come with their trademarked WiFIRE technology.